zubaer-ahammed/MUIDSI-University-of-Missouri/_publications/2015_vdmu_ecological-validity.md

 bibtex:

 abstract: "
-<p>In this short-paper we establish the need for better ecological validity in evaluating the visualization of uncertainty information.
+<p>In this extended abstract we establish the need for better ecological validity in evaluating the visualization of uncertainty information.
 Using weather forecasting as a framework, we also discuss the both the design and results for a pilot user-study that attempts to evaluate the effect of uncertianty visualizations in decisions.</p>"

 ---